Al-Abna': Etymology

 According to a commentary by the 10th-century Arab historian, Abu al-Faraj al-Isfahani in the Kitab al-Aghani, these people were, up until this time, referred to as Banū al-Aḥrār (بنو الأحرار, lit. 'sons of the free people') in Sanaa and as al-Abnāʾ in the rest of Yemen.
 The names were defined as such due to a narration that told of a strong storm that hit ancient Yemen and revealed a stone inscription that stated: "Who rules Dhamar?
 Himyar the Good.
 Who rules Dhamar?
 The evil Abyssinians.
 Who rules Dhamar?
 The free Persians."
 A similar stone inscription of pre-Islamic Arabia was said to have been found underneath the Kaaba in Mecca.

 History

 Pre-Islamic era

+Al-Abna were the descendants of the Sasanian forces dispatched to Yemen in the middle of the 6th century, who settled down in Yemen after conquering it and raised their own famillies.

 The known history of the al-Abnāʾ people covers the time between the Aksumite–Persian wars in the 6th century and the founding of Islam in the 7th century.
 It is unknown whether the community's religious beliefs consisted of their ancestors' Zoroastrianism or South Arabian paganism, or whether they adopted local Christianity.
 According to the 9th and 10th-century Iranian scholar al-Tabari, Khurrah Khosrow, the fourth governor of Sasanian Yemen, was replaced by the governor Badhan during the reign of Khosrow II due to the former's excessive assimilation into Arab society.